ifm/developerportal/sphinx-doc/source/downloadable/index.md

-# Resources available for download:
+# Resources available for download

 ## Previous versions of the documentation